longturn/freeciv21/docs/Manuals/Server/fcdb.rst

     /fcdb lua sqlite_createdb()

+You should now see a :file:`/home/user/freeciv21.sqlite` file as per the same path given in the :file:`fc_auth.conf` file.

-Now you can create some users by connecting with the client.
+At this time you are ready to create some users by connecting with the client.
 Due to the :code:`--Newusers` flag, when you connect with the client with a previously unknown username, the server will prompt for a password and save the new account to the database.

 You may want to prepopulate the users table this way and then restart the server without :code:`--Newusers` for the actual game, or you can run the game with :code:`--Newusers`.